-his Yiddishkeit and he had attached an electric Menorah to the roof of his car.
+Newly stationed in Calgary, Shliach Rabbi Matusof had been inspired by the Rebbe to proclaim his Yiddishkeit and he had attached an electric Menorah to the roof of his car.

-Just a few months later Harvey and Linda were under the Chuppah with Rabbi Matusof performing the ceremony.
+Harvey and Linda were under the Chuppah with Rabbi Matusof performing the ceremony.
 It was a kosher wedding held in their home.
-Once again, a spark from the Rebbe lit a light,
+Once again, a spark from the Rebbe lit a light, that lit a light and the loving offer to do Mitzvoth was accepted with gratitude.

 'Keep bright the light of Yiddishkeit.
 Make it approachable' Whether one is orthodox, conservative, reform...a Jew is a Jew and the message of the Rebbe was to reach out and light a spark and make available the opportunity to do Mitzvoth.
 It was not just a message, the Rebbe himself would rejoice in the Mitzvoth.
 These Mitzvoth were opportunities for us, further in the darkness than we might have known, to come closer to the light.
 Closer to the light of Yiddishkeit.